boazsegev/plezi-website/docs/guides/crca_design.html.md

 If the application needs a database, it's free to use any general ORM such as `ActiveRecord` or `Squel` or even use database and SQL requests directly.

-We, at Plezi, love freedom and love the amazing Ruby community and Open Source gems.
+We, at Plezi, love freedom and love the amazing Ruby community and Open Source gems, we love `dry-rb` and the concept behind it, and we believe that the best way a framework could help your Ruby application to maximize it's potential, is by staying out of your way and keeping to the single responsibility of managing the Router-Controller relationship.

 ## Where does the term CRCA come from?